 In Bali it’s not uncommon to see Western girls freely strutting around with bronzed arse cheeks hanging out of the bottom of ripped denim shorts.
 However, there’s a strong likelihood they’re there for the vortex of clubs, beaming with hot surfers tanked up on $1 shots of Arak, looking for a good time.
 But I know that’s not your mission.
 Seeking waves in less than chartered territory as a female, means paying a bit more respect to local culture.
 Indonesia contains some of the best waves in the world, but the transit to those waves equals less than desirable destinations.
 You’re going to have to pay attention to what’s going on around you, if you want to reach many of those palm-tree lined, white sandy beaches with the perfect peeling left hander you spotted in your favourite edition of Tracks magazine.

 So what exactly does it mean to travel alone as a female, especially in Muslim territory?
 Generally, it means you’ll gain a lot of attention from the opposite sex, even if unintentional.
 You’re exotic to anyone you pass by.
 But if adventure is alive in your heart, these culture shocks are the eye-opening experiences are exactly what you’re chasing.
-The ones that make you appreciate the laidback lifestyle you likely left behind in your home country.
+The ones that make you appreciate the laidback lifestyle you likely left behind

 I’ll never forget my first adventure to Mentawais travelling solo.
 Through the last minute nature of organizing my time out there, I have to say I didn’t have much time to plan and research.
 I had read that a rather conservative culture existed on the mainland of Sumatra, and I already knew that the transit through Malaysia was the same.